nuejs/nue/packages/nuejs.org/docs/css-best-practises.md

-You’re right—“Leverage nesting” alone feels thin for a section.
+You’re right — “Leverage nesting” alone feels thin for a section.
 Reframing it as a broader look at CSS’s evolution, its undervalued power, and how it’s outgrown preprocessors (with nesting as an example) gives it more weight.
 I’ll rewrite "Modern CSS techniques" to reflect that, keeping it concise and punchy, with h2/h3 structure and nesting within `@layer` where applicable.
 Here’s the updated section:

-Fair point—CSS Tricks and Josh Comeau do lean React-heavy, which doesn’t fully align with Nue’s vanilla CSS focus.
+Fair point — CSS Tricks and Josh Comeau do lean React-heavy, which doesn’t fully align with Nue’s vanilla CSS focus.
 I’ll swap them for MDN (a gold standard for web docs) and something broader like Every Layout (practical, standards-driven CSS).
 Here’s the updated section:

 ## Modern CSS techniques
-CSS has come a long way in recent years, adding power that rivals preprocessors—yet it’s still undervalued.
+CSS has come a long way in recent years, adding power that rivals preprocessors — yet it’s still undervalued.
 Features like variables, calc() function, nesting, and cascade layers make it a first-class design tool, no extras needed.
-Misinformation—like [this post on Tailwind](/blog/tailwind-misinformation-engine/)—pushes devs toward inline hacks or frameworks, but vanilla CSS now handles complex systems with less effort.
+Misinformation — like [this post on Tailwind](/blog/tailwind-misinformation-engine/) — pushes devs toward inline hacks or frameworks, but vanilla CSS now handles complex systems with less effort.

 ### Native nesting
 Native nesting, supported in all modern browsers, eliminates the need for SASS or LESS.
 It mirrors HTML structure, cutting verbose class names and keeping styles intuitive.